ajaybasra/Email-Client/README.md

 4. Run the application

 ### Note
-In order to use GMail, you need to enable less secure apps [at this link.]( https://myaccount.google.com/lesssecureapps)
+In order to use Gmail, you need to enable less secure apps [at this link.]( https://myaccount.google.com/lesssecureapps)